 There are seven types of archaeological licenses in Minnesota.
 All licenses are issued on a per-project or per-site basis.

-Minnesota requires that all archaeological work done on non-federal public property in Minnesota.
-This includes state parks and forests, road rights of way, and local government land.
+Minnesota requires that all archaeological work conducted on non-federal, public property be licensed, including state parks and forests, road rights of way, and local government land.

 The Minnesota Historical Society (MNHS) and Office of the State Archaeologist (OSA) jointly develop the licensing procedures and requirements.
-As specified in state law (MS 138.36), the State Archaeologist approves an applicant’s qualifications and forwards the approved application to the Director of the Minnesota Historical Society (MNHS).
-While MNHS technically “issues” the license under MS 138.36, OSA is the entity that develops licensing procedures, reviews license applications, handles all correspondence with licensees and prospective licensees, and monitors the activities of the licensees.
+As specified in state law (MS 138.36), the State Archaeologist approves an applicant’s qualifications and forwards the approved application to the Director of the Minnesota Historical Society, or their delegate, to issue.
+While MNHS technically “issues” the license under MS 138.36, the OSA reviews license applications, handles correspondence with licensees and prospective licensees, and monitors the activities of the licensees.
 The OSA and MNHS consult with the Minnesota Indian Affairs Council (MIAC) regarding all license applications.

-Archaeologists who have received the combined Phase I-II yearly license in the past are not necessarily qualified to receive a current Phase II Evaluation License, as receiving that license will be dependent on demonstration of appropriate personal qualifications for each site involved.
-This includes detailed familiarity with the historic contexts present at the site and the archaeological region where the site is located.
-Applicants for Phase III licenses and authentication licenses need to meet the highest professional standards with regard to past performance and past experience.
+Archaeologists who have received Phase I survey licenses are not necessarily qualified to receive other levels of licenses, as receiving that license is dependent on the demonstration of appropriate personal qualifications for each site involved.
+Personal qualifications can include detailed familiarity with the historic contexts within the site’s archaeological region or site type.
+Applicants for Phase III, and Burial authentication licenses must meet the highest professional standards concerning past performance, experience, and professional ethics.